 “We don’t all have to believe in the same feminism.
 Feminism can be pluralistic so long as we respect the different feminisms we carry with us, so long as we give enough of a damn to try to minimize the fractures among us.”
 (Gay)

 It’s reassuring to know that my “bad feminism” is still a type of feminism.
 It’s the type of feminism that most people adopt honesty.
-None of us are perfect, and we cannot expect ourselves to be.
+None of us is perfect, and we cannot expect ourselves to be.
 I always want to be better, but there is not one “perfect feminist” for me to look up to.
 I simply must be the best I can be.
 If that means that I make innocent mistakes every day, but still try to promote equality, then I am okay with that.

 “I would rather be a bad feminist than no feminist at all.”
 (Gay)